 Tour leader and driver admitted free.

-Pre-booked tour of our new Prehistoric Wiltshire Galleries featuring gold from the Time of Stonehenge - £55
+Pre-booked tour of our Prehistoric Wiltshire Galleries featuring gold from the Time of Stonehenge - £60 + per head charge.

 Booked parties are welcome during normal opening hours and we can open specially for group visits.
 We can also arrange catering - from a simple sandwich lunch to a formal dinner at our Board table.
 Please contact us to see how we can help make your visit to the Museum special.